 - Born August 7, 1954 in San Angelo, TX USA

 Biographical Information

 He attended Arcadia High School in southern California and played baseball there.
 Although not drafted out of high school, Kemp attended the University of Southern California and became the #1 overall pick in the January 1976 amateur draft, by the Detroit Tigers.
-He won the Gold Medal with the USA in the 1974 Amateur World Series.
+He won the Gold Medal with the USA in the 1974 Amateur World Series and the Silver Medal in the 1975 Pan American Games.
 Kemp was at USC at the same time as Roy Smalley and Rich Dauer, among other future major leaguers.

 Steve spent only one year in the minors before coming up to the big leagues.
 In 1976 he hit .289 in half a season with the Montgomery Rebels and then .386 with a .696 Slugging percentage when moved up to the AAA Evansville Triplets.
 In 1977 he was a major league regular with the Tigers, driving in 88 runs.